Special reconnaissance: Appropriate missions

-Intelligence related missions
+Intelligence-related missions

 Every SR mission will collect intelligence, even incidentally.
 Before a mission, SR teams will usually study all available and relevant information on the area of operations (AO).
 On their mission, they then confirm, amplify, correct, or refute this information.

 Assessment, whether by clandestine SR or overt study teams, is a prerequisite for other special operations missions, such as UW or FID.
 DA or counter-terror (CT), usually implies clandestine SR.

 Hydrographic, meteorological and geographic reconnaissance

 Mission planners may not know if a given force can move over a specific route.
 These variables may be hydrographic, meteorological, or geographic.
 SR teams can resolve trafficability or fordability, or locate obstacles or barriers.

 MASINT (measurement and signature intelligence) sensors exist for most of these requirements.
-The SR team can emplace remotely operated weather instrumentation.
+The SR team can place remotely-operated weather instrumentation.
 Portable devices to determine the depth and bottom characteristics of waters are readily available as commercial fishing equipment or more sophisticated devices specific to military naval operations.

 Remote-viewing MASINT sensors to determine the trafficability of a beach are experimental.
 Sometimes, simple observation or use of a penetrometer or weighted cone that measures how deeply weights will sink into the surface are needed.
 These however have to be done at the actual site.
-Beach measurements are often assigned to naval SR units like the United States Navy SEALs or UK Special Boat Service.
+Beach measurements are often assigned to naval SR units like the United States Navy SEALs or United Kingdom's Special Boat Service.

 Beach and shallow water reconnaissance, immediately before an amphibious landing is considered direct support to the invasion, not SR. SR would determine if a given beach is suitable for any landing, well before the operational decision to invade.

 There is a blurred line between SR and direct action in support of amphibious operations when an outlying island is captured, with the primary goal of using it as a base for surveillance and support functions.
 Despite being a large scale operation by SR standards, an early example is the attack by elements of the 77th Infantry Division on Kerama Retto before the main battle.
 Operation Trudy Jackson, which involved the capture of Yeongheungdo, an island in the mouth of the harbor before the Battle of Inchon, by a joint CIA/military team led by Navy LT Eugene Clark is much more in the SR/DA realm.
 Clark apparently led numerous SR and DA operations during the Korean War, some of which may still be classified.